International Geographical Union

 The International Geographical Union (IGU; Union géographique internationale, UGI) is an international geographical society.
 The first International Geographical Congress was held in Antwerp in 1871.
-Subsequent meetings led to the establishment of the permanent organization in Brussels, Belgium, in 1922.
+Subsequent meetings led to the establishment of the permanent organization in 1922 in Brussels, Belgium.

 The International Geographical Union adheres to the International Science Council (ISC), which it recognizes as the coordinating body for the international organisations of science.

 Objectives

 The IGU has seven objectives or aims: